Kaduk Therapy

 Types of ocd

-• Fear and anxiety of germs, dirt, or illness.
 To reduce this distress, people engage in compulsive behaviors such as excessive hand washing, cleaning, avoiding certain places or objects, or seeking reassurance.

-• Extreme need for objects, thoughts, or actions to be arranged in a specific, precise order or symmetry.
 Individuals with this type of OCD often experience intense discomfort, anxiety, or distress if things are perceived as uneven, misaligned, or disorderly.

-Compulsions may include repeatedly arranging or rearranging items until they feel "just right," aligning objects symmetrically, or performing actions in a particular sequence.
+Rituals may include repeatedly arranging or rearranging items until they feel "just right," aligning objects symmetrically, or performing actions in a particular sequence.

 These behaviors are driven by an internal urge to reduce distress rather than by practical necessity.

 • Unwanted, distressing, and often taboo thoughts, images, or impulses.
-They often involve socially unacceptable themes such as violence, harm, sexual content, or blasphemy.

 How I can help